jaspector

 Monday through Friday 8:30 a.m. to 3:00 p.m.

-Typical inspection sequence: Varies by permit type and scope of work.
+Typical sequence: Varies by permit type and scope of work.
 All issued permits have required inspections that must be completed before the permit can be closed out.
 Third-party mechanical inspections: Effective August 7, 2023, ALL residential mechanical inspections are performed by First State Inspection Agency.
 ALL commercial mechanical inspections are performed by Town inspectors.

 A permit is required for all construction, enlargement, alteration, repair, removal, demolition, or change of occupancy of a building or structure, and for all electrical, plumbing, mechanical, gas, and marine construction work.

+Building permit fees in Ocean City, MD are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Some permit types are flat fee; building/renovation permits are generally calculated on the value of work performed (valuation-based).

-1. Determine permit type (building/construction, electrical, plumbing, mechanical, sign, fire protection, Board of Port Wardens marine).
+To apply for a building permit in Ocean City, MD, follow these steps: 1.
+Determine permit type (building/construction, electrical, plumbing, mechanical, sign, fire protection, Board of Port Wardens marine).
 2. For projects involving shared egress alterations or demolition, obtain Fire Marshal's Office approval before starting demolition.
 3. For marine/over-water construction (piers, docks, bulkheads, boat lifts), submit Board of Port Wardens application separately before building permit.
 BOPW case must be heard at monthly Board meeting.
 Apply for MDE and USACE authorization separately.
 4. Create an account or log in at Click2Gov portal and start the applicable permit application, OR obtain and complete paper application from the Building Division office.
 5. Upload or submit required documents including construction plans and specifications.
 6. Applicant/contractor must keep a printed copy of permit and approved plans on job site; failure to have these on site at time of inspection may result in cancellation.
 7. Permits and stamped approved plans are emailed to applicant once issuance is confirmed.
 8. After permit issuance, schedule required inspections.

-Other cities in Worcester County
+Other jurisdictions in Worcester County.

-View all Worcester County jurisdictions →
+All Worcester County jurisdictions →